TVKain/Sorting-Visualizer/README.md

 # Sorting-Visualizer
 Sorting visualizer in c in the command line
-I have abandoned this project also the code is really messy :)
+I have abandonned this project also the code is really messy :)